 What do CNMs do?

-Pregnancy can be difficult, and sometimes women want more thorough care than what they receive from busy doctors with dozens of other patients to see.
+Pregnancy can be difficult; sometimes, women want more thorough care than what they receive from busy doctors with dozens of other patients.
+Midwives meet this need for many and serve an important role in the health sector.
 Being able to sit down and discuss their health concerns and have their questions answered is a great advantage for these women, and the process can help them feel more confident about their pregnancy and birth.
-Midwives meet this need for many and serve an important role in the health sector.

 Midwives provide many different services, primarily for women, across the country.
 From conducting gynecological exams and contraceptive counseling to writing prescriptions and helping with delivery and labor care, CNMs offer comprehensive care for women, from annual exams to postnatal care.
 More specifically, and depending upon their specific education, midwives can help with everything from education about reproductive health to newborn and infant care.

-Women who work with midwives tend to experience better pregnancy outcomes than those who do not.
-This includes a lower risk of preterm birth or serious perineal tears, lower costs and a lower rate of induction and augmentation.
-Midwives also typically lead to increased satisfaction with the pregnancy, labor and delivery processes, and an increased likelihood for successful breastfeeding.
+Women who work with midwives experience better pregnancy outcomes than those who do not.
+This includes a lower risk of preterm birth or serious perineal tears, lower costs, and a lower rate of induction and augmentation.
+Midwives also typically lead to increased satisfaction with the pregnancy, labor, and delivery processes and an increased likelihood of successful breastfeeding.

 Is midwifery a fulfilling role?